The Folklore Society Library and Archives

 Our Library and Archives are held at University College London (UCL) Library

-The Folklore Society Library, comprising c.12,000 books and volumes of serials on folklore and traditions from around the world, is a collection of national and heritage importance, held at University College London Library.
+The Folklore Society Library, comprising some 19,000 books, pamphlets and volumes of serials on folklore and traditions from around the world, is a collection of national and heritage importance, held at University College London Library.
 Most of the collection is in UCL’s closed Stores outside London, and is available as a ‘fetch’ service, usually the next working day.
 Rare and ephemeral items, as well as our Folklore Society Archives, are held at UCL Special Collections.

 Access: Our collections are publicly accessible for reference by visitors, subject to UCL Library access arrangements, and many items may be borrowed by Folklore Society members with a UCL Library membership.
 Items that cannot be borrowed can be requested and read at UCL Science Library, Stores Issue Desk.